Kwame Owusu-Ansah

 Kwame Owusu-Ansah or Kwame Owusu Ansah (or John William Kwame Owusu Ansah, 9 December 1967 - 2 May 2008) was a Ghanaian radio broadcaster, actor, poet, Public Relations Consultant and teacher turned actor who graced the scene of the Ghanaian movie industry through various collaboration with Nigerians and major features in Ghanaian movie.

 Early life

 Owusu-Ansah was born at Alajo in Accra to Smart Owusu Ansah and Victoria Cosmos Gonsalves on 9 December 1967.

 Career

-Owusu-Ansah appeared in about 60 movies prior to his death in 2008.
-He was also the Media Director of Madhaus Incorporation, a record label and subsidiary of FNT Group of Companies (FNT Group).
+Owusu-Ansah appeared in about 60 movies before he died in 2008.
+He was also the Media Director of Madhaus Incorporation, a record label and a subsidiary of FNT Group of Companies (FNT Group).

-Owusu-Ansah previously served as the Public Relations Officer for Asante Kotoko between 2004 to 2005 and one-time special assistant to the club's former CEO Major Yaw Larson.
+Owusu-Ansah previously served as the Public Relations Officer for Asante Kotoko between 2004 and 2005 and one-time special assistant to the club's former CEO Major Yaw Larson.

 Filmography

 Selection of movies and TV he appeared in: